asnaqsys/asnaqsys.github.io/examples/ai-prompting/hamburger-menu-navigation.md

 The 'title' property has the label of the key name.
 Each button will get at runtime a 'Click' event handler with the appropriate function handler code to execute a runtime passing pre-determined parameters.

 Please write JavasScript code to run after the Page completed rendering, that will locate the Banner, identify the inner buttons, and create a Hamburger menu - with a nicer Font family and smaller font height - that will present menu options for the original buttons preserving labels and Click event handling code.
-The Hamburger should be added as the first child of the element 'main[role=main]'.
+The Hamburger should be added as the first child of the element 'main[role=main]', while the original Banner should hide (not removed).
 The new JavaScript should be added to 'wwwroot\js' and the related CSS to 'wwwroot\css\site.css'
 </pre>

 <style>